-Pundits and experts agree: For crypto, 2020 will be a year of increased regulatory clarity — and enhanced compliance requirements.
-In this post, we detail 7 ways compliance solutions tailored for digital assets save crypto firms time, money and risk
+Pundits and experts agree: 2020 will be a year of increased regulatory clarity and enhanced compliance requirements for crypto.
+In this post, we detail 7 ways compliance solutions tailored for digital assets save crypto firms time, money, and risk.

 In November, the Hong Kong Securities and Futures Commission announced a highly anticipated licensing regime for virtual currency exchanges.
 It joined Malaysia, France and many other countries, where regulators already clarified specific compliance requirements for digital asset firms, often as part of a licensing regime.
 With additional crypto-specific guidelines, laws and regulations expected to be introduced early this year in the United States, Singapore and many other locations — analysts and pundits agree — 2020 will be a year of meaningful regulatory clarity for the crypto space.

 This is a welcome development.
 For years now, the crypto industry has been asking regulators for additional clarity.
 More clarity, however, comes with increased responsibility—and increased compliance risk.
 As they introduce better defined rules, regulators expect industry actors to demonstrate effective compliance efforts that satisfy them.
 In Hong Kong’s case, for example, the new guidelines require, for the first time, “adopting a reputable external market surveillance system.”
 FATF’s decision to apply the customer data Travel Rule to digital assets, which 37 members countries must implement by June 2020, is another example.